tunimba/KB-PrivacyPolicy/README.md

 If you have any questions or concerns about our Privacy Policy, please contact us at:

-Email: [Insert Email Address]
+Email: [app.kidsbible@gmail.com]

-Address: [Insert Physical Address]

-We are committed to providing a safe and joyful Bible experience for every child, while ensuring their information is protected.""
+We are committed to providing a safe and joyful Bible experience for every child, while ensuring their information is protected.